 Did you see a beautiful plant in the store, couldn’t resist buying it and then it died on you?
 Well, before you start saying you’re so bad at growing plants that even artificial ones die around you, let me begin by resetting that confidence level.
-While some plants require more care, the following hard to kill houseplants will thrive as long as some basic care rules are applied.
+While some plants require more care, the following hard to kill houseplants will thrive as long as you apply some basic care rules.

-The Magic List of Hard to Kill Houseplants
+Our List of 10 Hard to Kill Houseplants that Anyone Can Grow

 1. Hindu Rope Plant – Hoya compacta